 - 1. Infection prevention and control strategies are designed to protect patients, caregivers, veterinary staff, and the public.
 All veterinary staff must play an active role in protecting every person and animal associated with the veterinary clinic. - 2.
-Reducing exposure to microorganisms is the most important means of disease control in most cases. - 3. should have a formal infection control program, a written infection control manual that describes the program, and an infection control practitioner (ICP) to coordinate the program . - 4. to have a designated ICP who compiles and evaluates data regularly. - 5.
+Reducing exposure to microorganisms is the most important means of disease control in most cases. - 3. should have a formal infection control program, a written infection control manual that describes the program, and an infection control practitioner (ICU) to coordinate the program. - 4. to have a designated ICP who compiles and evaluates data regularly. - 5.
 Routine Practices critical to the prevention and control of infectious diseases: - a.
 Hand hygiene, contents: - i.
 Hand washing - ii.
 Use of alcohol-based hand sanitizers - b.
 Risk reduction strategies, particularly those related to: - i.
 Use of personal protective equipment (PPE) - ii.
 Cleaning and disinfection - iii.
 Laundry - iv.
 Waste Management - c.
 Risk assessment of animals and personnel: - i.
 Disease transmission - ii.
-Disease susceptibility d.
-Education i.
-Veterinary personnel a.
-Before and after contact with a patient (especially before performing invasive procedures)
+Disease susceptibility

+- d.
+Education

+- i.
+Veterinary personnel

 - ii.
 Animal owners

 - iii.
 Open to the public

 - 6. Hand hygiene is the most important way to prevent healthcare-associated infections.
 Intact skin is the first line of defense against bacteria.